-Select one math course from the general education core list.
+One course must be selected from the Mathematics general education core list.

 Two science courses must be selected with at least one course being a lab science course.
 In addition, one course must be selected from the life science group and one course must be selected from the physical science group.
 See general education core list